tendermint/tendermint/docs/using-tendermint.rst

 -------------

 Earlier, we used the ``broadcast_tx_commit`` endpoint to send a transaction.
-When a transaction is sent to a tendermint node, it will run via ``CheckTx`` against the application.
+When a transaction is sent to a Tendermint node, it will run via ``CheckTx`` against the application.
 If it passes ``CheckTx``, it will be included in the mempool, broadcast to other peers, and eventually included in a block.